babashka/cli/README.md

 convenient for command line usage.
 This library does offer a light-weight way to coerce strings.

+Both `:` and `--` are supported as the initial characters of a named option.

 ## Quickstart

 Parse `:port 1339` and coerce port into long: